Wei-Tsung-Lin/Console-SocketTCP-ServerToClient/README.md

 # CsharpSocket

-Only one-way transfer (Client to Server)
+One by one TCP Network transfer (Client ←→ Server)